-How to Prepare for Teaching English Abroad: Get the most out of your TEFL certification course!< Back to the TEFL News
+How to Prepare for Teaching English Abroad: Get the most out of your TEFL certification course!By Bridge

 Teaching English abroad is an exciting adventure, and it’s tempting to jump right in!
 But wait– we’ve got some advice on what to do each step of the way, from TEFL certification to getting your first job, to make the transition abroad smooth and hassle-free.

 Before teaching abroad, we recommend you do the following: